Round About Midnight

 Round About Midnight Trailers

-Koji, a jazz musician, takes a cigarette break in between sets at a Tokyo nightclub.
-He witnesses a murder and runs into a girl, Linda, who is being pursued by the killers.
-For the next two hours, Koji and Linda are running from both the hitmen and the police.
+While on a cigarette break in between sets, Koji, a jazz musician, witnesses a murder and runs into a girl, Linda, who is being pursued by the killers.
 Mistakenly identified as prime suspects, they have to solve the crime but time is running out: Koji has to be back to perform in his club by midnight, as a very special guest will be attending.

 Reviews